openmv/openmv-projects/donkey-car/README.md

 ### Optional Step 1 - Building the Arduino based Servo Controller:

-If you opted to get the Arduino based Servo Controller so you can use your RC controller to act as a kill switch for your robocar (which is a good idea) here's how to build it.
+If you opted to get the Arduino based Servo Controller so you can use your RC controller to act as a kill switch for your robocar (which is a **VERY** good idea) here's how to build it.

 First, solder two 8-pin female headers onto either side of the servo controller board.
 Note that since we want this servo controller to mount onto the back of the OpenMV Cam we're going to do this in reverse.
 The female side of these headers should be on the side of the PCB that says ``123D Circuits``.
 Next, on the Arduino Pro Mini solder male pin headers facing down on either side of it.
 As for the row of pin headers that go across it on it's back solder male pin headers there facing up.
 Finally, solder the Arduino Pro Mini to the servo controller board such that the button on it is over the row of holes going across the bottom of the servo controller board.